"I was changed that night - no, exchanged!"

 I am a "5-Point Calvinist

-the biblical view of God's grace administered to a corrupt and fallen mankind who cannot receive salvation apart from God's divine invitation
+view of God's grace administered to a corrupt and fallen mankind who cannot receive salvation apart from God's divine invitation and

 Our only reliable source, regarding the matter of God's work of redemption, are the Holy Scriptures themselves.
 I realize that the Scriptures